-Baby Proofing Around The House
+Baby Proofing a House

 📺 The Living Room

-Having a carbon monoxide detector on every level of the house, won't only keep your baby safe but everyone else living in the house as well.
+Having a carbon monoxide detector on every level of the house, won't only keep your baby safe, but everyone else living in the house as well.
 Especially if you have oil or gas appliances or an attached garage.

-Accidents do happen, so having a first aid kit nearby stocked up with all the essentials will help put your mind at ease.
+Accidents do happen, so having a first aid kit nearby stocked up with all the essentials will definitely help put your mind at ease.

 🍽 The Kitchen